Mitchell-Chatterjee/Robust-Automated-Cardiovascular-Arrhythmia/README.md

 # Toward Robust Automated Cardiovascular Arrhythmia Detection using Self-supervised Learning and 1-Dimensional Vision Transformers
 ***

-This is the official code repository accompanying our paper titled **Toward Robust Automated Cardiovascular Arrhythmia Detection using Self-supervised Learning and 1-Dimensional Vision Transformers.**
+This is the official code repository accompanying our paper titled **[Toward Robust Automated Cardiovascular Arrhythmia Detection using Self-supervised Learning and 1-Dimensional Vision Transformers](https://www.techrxiv.org/doi/full/10.36227/techrxiv.172866031.13011158).**

-For a detailed description of technical details and experimental results, please refer to our paper:
+For a detailed description of technical details and experimental results, please refer the publication.

-Link to paper.

 This work is also meant to support a wide range of use cases and serve as foundation for future work in the field.
 For this purpose, the codebase has been designed with layers of abstraction to ensure future work can benefit from its generality.